 - Grace Abounding: Songs of Mercy for Seasons of Doubt

 - A Spotify playlist composed of songs that have been personally encouraging and helpful, whether they engage deeply with doubt, uncertainty, anxiety, and suffering; bring their protests and questions to God; or highlight God’s character and affirm Christ’s heart for his suffering saints.
-These songs have carried me through many long, sleepless nights and anxious days, putting words to my experience and orienting me toward the Lord.
+These songs have carried me through many dark nights and anxious days, putting words to my experience and orienting me toward the Lord.
 I hope they do the same for you.

 Poetry & Prayers